PKUlinjinglong/GC_prediction/README.md

         GNN.Mode()
         ```

-## 注意事项
+## Notes

-- 在运行代码之前，请确保在 `./Model/config.py` 文件中正确设置所有配置参数。
+- Before running the code, ensure all configuration parameters are correctly set in the `./Model/config.py` file.
-- 确保安装的 PyTorch 和 torch_geometric 版本符合要求，否则可能会导致兼容性问题。
+- Ensure that the installed versions of PyTorch and torch_geometric meet the requirements to avoid compatibility issues.

-通过这些步骤，你可以使用此多模态模型预测化学分子在特定升温曲线下的保留时间。
+By following these steps, you can use this multimodal model to predict the retention time of chemical molecules under specific temperature ramping curves.